So much of our interaction with streets involves short, urgent commands. ‘Walk.’ ‘Stop.’ ‘No Turn.’ ‘Do Not Enter.’

 PARK(ing) Day challenges designers and pedestrians to throw out the notion of “hurry and leave” and instead use the street as something that contradicts the foundation of our relationship: a public park.
 Artists, designers, architects, and others from around the world take the opportunity to transform a single metered parking space into a temporary public park.

 This year’s PARK(ing) Day took place on September 19.
-For the event, Marks, Thomas Architects set up on Chase Street in front of the American Institute of Architects, Baltimore Chapter (AIABaltimore), and encouraged visitors to take a breath, concentrate on something other than a deadline, and stay a while and socialize.
+For the event, Marks Thomas set up on Chase Street in front of the American Institute of Architects, Baltimore Chapter (AIABaltimore), and encouraged visitors to take a breath, concentrate on something other than a deadline, and stay a while and socialize.

 Golf is a game that encourages quiet and concentration, but is often rejected by dense urban environments that cannot afford large empty expanses.
 PAR 2 finds the medium between these ideas by shrinking the scale but maintaining the need for concentration.
 The design programs two golf holes in the footprint of a traditional parallel parking space, while also including three benches that create a social gathering space that can be used even while a game is occurring.
 The challenge of a long distance putt is present, while still responding to the demand for density in urban environments.